 The equivalent to bathing for a Fin is a sauna, but my favourite Mother in the world has been in Finland for months to be with her older sister who recently had to move to assisted living (I miss her soooo much).

 We’ve only had one sauna bath since she’s been gone because usually she’s the one who builds the fire and calls us over (it’s a wood heated sauna–totally divine).
 We sit there naked and solve the world’s problems, so amazing!

 My course in Houston this week was the best ever!
 None of my courses are ever the same because I’m constantly tweaking the course material to help make it clearer and easier to understand.
 See my upcoming dates here.

 In my system for Understanding Undertones©, there are basically 9 primary undertones in the world.
-Everywhere you go, they are the same.
+And no matter where you go, they are the same.

-There’s many a bad shower surround that can be put out of sight and out of mind with a shower curtain.
+There are many bad shower surrounds that can be put out of sight and out of mind with a shower curtain.